-between the two, in other words, when international obligations for reporting may not coincide with national development priorities.
-As noted in section 2, such tensions often exist in the area of statistics.
-Could there be a situation where the demand for reporting on goals means that less attention gets paid to statistics for policymaking in priority areas that could lead to achievement of the goals themselves?
+report on global conventions and your commitment to increase the welfare of citizens through better evidence based policy reform.
+The issue of ownership becomes complicated when there are tensions between the two, in other words, when international obligations for reporting may not coincide with national development priorities.
+As has been noted in Section 2, such tensions often exist in the area of statistics.
+Could there be a situation where the demand for reporting on goals means that less attention gets paid to statistics for policy making in priority areas that could lead to achievement of the goals themselves?

-Finding 6: The United Nations system is generally relevant to the work of the national statistical office and relevant ministries, departments and agencies of the government but it does not always address the highest priority needs of national policymakers.
+Finding #6: The United Nations system is generally relevant to the work of the national statistical office and relevant ministries, departments and agencies of the government but it does not always address the highest priority needs of national policymakers.

 - NSOs and statistics producers in the MDAs generally find the work of the UN system to be relevant to their needs, recognizing the areas where the UN works and the resource constraints faced.
-Resources and capacities mean that the United Nations system cannot finance all needs and resource gaps of the NSS.
-Users identify that there are gaps in the needs for data but note that the United Nations cannot provide all their needs.
-The United Nations system resources do not only address the social sectors but in some countries address productive sectors too. - 219.
+Resources and capacities mean that the UN system cannot finance all needs and resource gaps of the NSS.
+Users identify that there are gaps in the needs for data but note that the UN cannot provide all their needs.
+The UN system resources do not only address the social sectors but in some countries address productive sectors too. - 220.
 The United Nations system helps Member States fulfil global and regional reporting obligations and therefore emphasises this area of work.
 While such assistance is important, in the context of limited resources for a national statistical system, United Nations system support may not reflect the highest national priorities.
 United Nations entity activities at the national level utilize scarce human resources in the national statistical system that they seek to strengthen, which can sometimes weaken the production of statistics for other national policy priorities.
 How relevant this is will depend on where the NSO sees its role primarily as a reporter or as supplier of statistics to national users.
 This in turn depends on whether there is clearly articulated and realistic demand for statistics. - The problem faced by some UN agencies is that resources are available for certain global or regional initiatives and the funds are not fungible.
 In other words, it is not so easy to divert resources to genuine national priorities.
 When addressing regional training (often undertaken by global initiatives too) an attempt is made to address the demands of many countries in the region as possible.
 Inevitably these may not always be the priorities of the national governments.
 The issue concerns the nature of funding of the United Nations development system and the high degree of dependence non-core resources that, without predictable and sustainable financing, will tend to lead to a piecemeal approach to United Nations system support. - The UNFPA evaluation noted that UNFPA had "a clear positive role in strengthening national leadership and ownership of the census by encouraging participation and engagement of all relevant national stakeholders in census process though with a focus on central government.
 Consultation has been uneven across stakeholder groups within countries, one reason being the absence of corporate guidance on minimum standards for census governance mechanisms."
-It also noted, however, there are risks associated with this approach when overly relied upon or when demand driven is taken to an extreme.
-Firstly, the UNFPA advisory role may be undermined, for example when providing innovative ideas; secondly, the UNFPA support may focus on short-term, ad-hoc responses rather than on mid- to long-term plans and strategies on, for example, capacity development.
-148
+It also noted, however, there are also risks associated with this approach when overly relied upon or when demand driven is taken to an extreme: first, the UNFPA advisory role may be undermined, for example when providing innovative ideas; second, the UNFPA support may focus on short-term, ad-hoc responses rather than on mid- to long-term plans and strategies on, for example, capacity development.
+149